ThIheb/Internship/Documentation.md

 * identifier/ : For extracted IDs
 * title/ : For document titles
 * corporateBody/ : For senders that are corporateBody
+* type/ : Namespace for the static types (Identifiers)
+* temp#: Used for internal logic processing (deleted before the final output).
+* storageid/ : Namespace for Box Identifiers
+* InternalIdentifier/ : Namespace for Document IDs